Scrum is a buzzword, the virtue signal of choice for middle-management in software organizations.

 In addition to all of their development work, the engineers are now interrupted frequently by the scrum master who is asking when the Java code for the React app will be done.

 The very individual whose purpose is to stop the outside world from bothering the development team is the developer’s single biggest bother.
 In my experience, non-technical people should rarely be directly managing technical people, though there are always reasonable exceptions.
-I should be able to go to my boss for help and advice with my engineering tasks, or at the very least I should expect them to understand my assignments.
+Individual contributors should be able to go to their direct report for help and advice with engineering tasks, or at the very least they should expect them to understand their assignments.

 Even if the scrum master is a lovable person who grasps the technical issues from a high level, Scrum Master isn’t a full-time job.
 If the scrum master never gets “down in the trenches” so to speak, I’m hesitant to believe they can stay busy in a meaningful way.

 If you still feel the need for a scrum master, just let the lead developer for the team handle the job.
 They’re already at stand-up and likely have a better idea of what’s going on.
 You aren’t putting more on the development team’s plates, you’re likely lightening their load.

 Problem #4 – Estimates

 Within Scrum, estimates have a primary purpose – to figure out how much work the team can accomplish in a given sprint.
 If I were to grant that Sprints were a good idea (which I don’t) then the description of estimates in the official Scrum guide wouldn’t be a problem.

 The problem is that estimates in practice are a bastardization of reality.
 The Scrum guide is vague on the topic so managers take matters into their own hands.
 With this in mind, I’m again going to criticize some common practices that I have seen in regards to estimates.

 Fibonacci and T-Shirt Sizes